zabbix/zabbix/templates/app/controlm_http/README.md

 ## Overview

-his template is designed to get metrics from the Control-M server using the Control-M Automation API with HTTP agent.
+This template is designed to get metrics from the Control-M server using the Control-M Automation API with HTTP agent.

 This template monitors server statistics, discovers jobs and agents using Low Level Discovery.